ethereum/devp2p/discv5/discv5-theory.md

 4. discard nodes currently excluded by local TopDisc usability policy;
 5. insert each remaining node into the corresponding bucket of `B(s)`.

 The resulting `B(s)` is soft state.
-It need not be complete before TopDisc operations begin.
-If the ordinary node table contains too few nodes that can be used for TopDisc operations, implementations should continue ordinary Node Discovery v5 refresh and lookup operations until more candidates are learned.
+It need not be complete before operations begin.
+If the ordinary node table contains too few nodes that can be used for operations, implementations should continue ordinary Node Discovery v5 refresh and lookup operations until more candidates are learned.